Seeking a wall of power, Democrats gain advantage in the battle for seats in state houses

 The DLCC is hoping to flip as many as seven legislative chambers this year, while eroding GOP majorities in such states as Florida and Wisconsin.
-In the final days of the campaign, Democrats have an edge to take majorities in the Minnesota Senate, the Iowa of House of Representatives and both chambers of Arizona’s legislature, according to strategists in both parties and independent analysts, though races in other key states — including in Michigan, Pennsylvania, North Carolina and Texas — remain close.
+In the final days of the campaign, Democrats have an edge to take majorities in the Minnesota Senate, the Iowa House of Representatives and both chambers of Arizona’s legislature, according to strategists in both parties and independent analysts, though races in other key states — including in Michigan, Pennsylvania, North Carolina and Texas — remain close.

 Both parties are pouring millions of dollars into last-minute campaign ads amid the massive turnout for early voting, and top Republicans are sounding an alarm to rally their supporters to the polls.